is Paint Protection Film (PPF)?

 diminishes - even the most expensive waxes can't last more than

 8-10 weeks.
 Keeping your paint and Clear Bra well waxed will protect

-them further from the elements, prevent fading, and make them easier
+them further from the elements (bug acid, hard water etching, sap stains) and make them easier

 to keep clean.